 But her creators at World Brands hired her out to other manufacturers as well.
 Betty also introduced Australians to a new Melt’n’Mix method of cake making using Copha, a coconut fat made only in Australia and one of the principal ingredients of Chocolate Crackles.
 She also gave her ‘expert’ endorsement to…among other products… Continental packet soups, Lipton’s tea, Puffin Multi-Mix baking mix and Deb Instant Mashed Potatoes.

-She also introduced Australians to Birds Eye frozen vegetables.
+Later she became the voice of Birds Eye frozen vegetables.
 A 1957 advertisement claimed “They’re so easy to cook, too!
 With no waste and no preparation needed…These are the fabulous foods you’ve read about in those glossy magazines from overseas.
 These are the most exquisitely flavoured fruits and vegetables obtainable.”
 (Michael Symons: One Continuous Picnic)

 Betty King also advertised her ‘staff of experts’ and her ‘professional kitchen’ where she developed new recipes, simplified time wasting techniques, and accumulated knowledge that would benefit the housewife and her family.
 She even had a column in the Australian Women’s Weekly and invited women to connect with her by writing in for recipes for special occasions and for information and hints or if something went wrong.